 Customers are able to purchase our products online, either direct or through price comparison websites, or over the phone.
-The Group operates UK call centre operations and has outsourced arrangements in the UK to supplement this operation.
-At the end of 2021, the Group employed 1678 people in the UK, across our three sites in Reigate (Head Office), Manchester and Glasgow.
+The Group operates UK call centre operations and has outsourced arrangements in the UK and South Africa to supplement this operation.
+At the end of 2022, the Group employed 1494 people in the UK, across our three sites in Reigate (Head Office), Manchester and Glasgow.

-In compliance with our Outsourcing Policy, activities are undertaken based upon an assessment of the risks associated with the services to be supplied and/or the supplier.
+In compliance with our Outsourcing and Material Third Party Arrangements Policy, activities are undertaken based upon an assessment of the risks associated with the services to be supplied and/or the supplier.
 This may include:

-- understanding the geographical location from where the supplier’s services will be performed;
+- understanding the geographical location from which the supplier’s services will be performed;

 - ensuring that we have a right to conduct audits of the supplier;

-- requiring our prior approval to the supplier’s use of any subcontractors; and
+- requiring our prior approval to the use of any subcontractors; and

 - reviewing the supplier’s vetting process.

 A risk-based assessment of esure Group’s suppliers is conducted to define appropriate levels of oversight throughout the contract life cycle, including the frequency with which checks are undertaken.

 esure Group’s Supplier Relationship Management procedure requires each supplier to be assigned a Supplier Manager who is responsible for ongoing oversight of the supplier’s performance and its compliance with esure Group’s policies and procedures.